 How will the Global Policies be Chosen?

-- Global Policies* will be chosen from the top of the list in order of the highest number of votes and the highest percentage of votes they have received.
+- Global Policies* will be chosen from the top of the list of proposals with the highest number of votes and the highest percentage votes they have received.

-- They will be celebrated at One Action events.
+- They will be celebrated at Global People Power events.

-- Amendments can be suggested and challenges made to the list to ensure that policies do not conflict with each other – in order to avoid sub-optimization (see “Interrelated problems and solutions” below).
-It will be necessary to link the policies into fewer themed global agreements in order to focus the essence of our mission and then re-propose them.
-Democracy Earth’s Liquid Democracy process (blending representative and direct democracy) is designed to manage the scale of such a task.
+- Amendments can be suggested and challenges made to the list to ensure that policies do not conflict with each other – in order to avoid sub-optimisation (see below “Interrelated problems and solutions”).
+It will probably be necessary to aggregate policies into fewer themed global-agreements.
+This will enable us to focus clearly on the essence of our mission.

 Interrelated problems and solutions

 Global Policies will develop into a range of interrelated measures to tackle a range of interrelated issues.
-For example, World-Citizens might suggest a policy such as International Monetary Reform to tackle boom and bust economics and joblessness by generating funds to kick-start a Green Industrial Revolution thus mitigating the effects of climate change.
+For example, World-Citizens might suggest a policy such as International Monetary Reform to tackle boom and bust economics and joblessness by generating funds to kick start a Green Industrial Revolution thus mitigating the effects of climate change and mass extinction.